sandialabs/sibl/process/tpav/README.md

 * one low frequency, corresponding to the rigid body rotation of 0.5 Hz (1 cycle per 2 seconds), and
 * one high frequency, corresponding to the deformable body motion of 7.0 Hz (14 cycles per 2 seconds).

-To quiet the high frequency noise and retain only the low frequency signal, we use a Butterworth filter the [tpav_postpro.json](tpav_postpro.json) file, which produces the filtered tpav angular velocity:
+To quiet the high frequency noise and retain only the low frequency signal, we use a 5 Hz, 4th-order, low-pass Butterworth filter the [tpav_postpro.json](tpav_postpro.json) file, which produces the filtered tpav angular velocity:

 ![img](output/rigid_deformable_angular_velocity_filtered_v_time.svg)